ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
-HT T &#x27; 1
-bj; - j. uiscoverea many years ago
-that wood could be mado to last longer
-than iron in the ground, but thought
-the crocess so niirmlA nml i
 that it was not worth while making any
 stir about it.
 I would as soon have
 poplar, basswood, or quakiner ash as